 By navigating to the “DOCS” section within the Revizto users can select which integration their project 2D documents are contained within, and connect Revizto to those specific folders.

 Once connected, the user is able to select the sheets to be imported to the Revizto project.
 This becomes a live connection where project teams are able to access the latest versions of sheets.
 These sheets become automatically updated over time reflecting the documents contained inside the integrated file.

 Below are links to short video tutorials relating to document integrations.

-Note: Project team members are required to be added to the integration platform to view connected documents in Revizto.
+Note: Project members are required to be added to the integration platform to view connected documents in Revizto.

 Procore integration process differs from other platforms.
 The current Revizto API connects with Procore Docs.
 This requires the use of bulk editor and file mirroring tools also mentioned in the video provided above.

 If your firm does not accommodate the document management platforms listed above, documents can also be manually uploaded from a local machine, server, or desktop-synced application. (ex.
 DropBox) - Manual document uploads may have varying factors, please reach out to your technical rep. to be advised on the best suggestion.